 Global cocoa supply balance to shift to deficit in 2021/22 -report

-NEW YORK, April 26 (Reuters) - The global cocoa market will have a small deficit of 8,000 tonnes in the 2021/22 season, instead of an estimated 123,000 tonne surplus in the previous season, due to stronger consumption and drier-than-normal weather in West Africa, Rabobank forecast on Monday.
+NEW YORK, April 26 (Reuters) - The global cocoa market will switch to a small deficit of 8,000 tonnes in the 2021/22 season, following an estimated 123,000 tonne surplus in 2020/21, due to stronger consumption and drier-than-normal weather in West Africa, Rabobank forecast on Monday.

-The large current surplus will disappear with demand steadily rising in the next six months and possibly over the next 12 months, said Andrew Rawlings, commodities analyst at the Dutch bank, in a report to clients.
+The large current surplus will disappear as demand rises steadily over the next six months and possibly over the next 12 months, said Andrew Rawlings, commodities analyst at the Dutch bank, in a report to clients.

 "The potential for this appears underpriced in our opinion," Rawlings said, as cocoa continues to underperform nearly all other agricultural commodities this year and open interest in cocoa futures and options hover around the lowest levels in six years.